Stop Binge Eating

 Click here to learn more about his book: “Never Binge Again: Stop Overeating and Binge Eating and Reprogram Yourself to Think Like a Permanently Thin Person…on the Food Plan of Your Choice!“

 You ate much more quickly than normal.
 You ate enough to be uncomfortably full.
 You ate when you’re not hungry.
-You ate alone, so no one else will see how much your food you’re having.
-You feel guilty, disgusted or depressed about your eating.
-Being in eating is more common in women than in men.
+You ate alone, so no one else will see how much food you were having.
+You feel guilty, disgusted, or depressed about your eating.
+Eating is more common in women than in men.
 And in the US, about 3.5% of women and 2% of men are binge eaters.

-People who are obese are more likely to binge eat, although people have so-called normal way may also binge eat.
+People who are obese are more likely to binge eat, although people who have the so-called normal way may also binge eat.
 Binge eating is different from bulimia because people who binge eat will not throw up after overeating.
 And now it’s on with the show.
-Good everybody and welcome to another episode of Recovery After Stroke podcast.
-And with me, I have Glenn Livingston PhD.
+Good everybody and welcome to another episode of the Recovery After Stroke podcast.
+And with me, I have Glenn Livingston Ph.D.

 And Glenn is a veteran psychologist.
-And was the Long Term CEO of a multimillion-dollar consulting firm, which has serviced several fortune 500 clients in the food industry.
-You may have seen his previous work theories and research in major periodicals like the New York Times, The Los Angeles Times, the Chicago Sun-Times and many more.
-You may have also heard him on ABC, wg AND and OR CBS radio or up in TV.
+And was the Long Term CEO of a multimillion-dollar consulting firm, which has serviced several Fortune 500 clients in the food industry.
+You may have seen his previous work theories and research in major periodicals like the New York Times, The Los Angeles Times, the Chicago Sun-Times, and many more.
+You may have also heard him on ABC, wg, AND OR CBS radio or up on TV.

-It’s great to be here, please call me Glenn and I just a simple introduction would be that the fat guy who couldn’t stop eating, I did a lot of consulting for big industry.
-I was a psychologist, tried to tried psychological methods, I wasn’t really happy with them, and I did some studies, applied my methods and figured something out.
+It’s great to be here, please call me Glenn, and just a simple introduction would be that the fat guy who couldn’t stop eating, I did a lot of consulting for big industry.
+I was a psychologist, tried to try psychological methods, I wasn’t really happy with them, so I did some studies, applied my methods, and figured something out.
 So that’s a short way of doing it.
 But please call me We’ll be happy to tell you whatever you want to go.

 But more importantly, I’m a psychologist from a family of psychologists and I always really wanted to make a difference in the world and I didn’t become a psychologist to sit behind a cash register.
 I became a psychologist because I wanted to make more of a difference than a country doctor would.
 I wanted to get into secular education and marketing a little bit because I wanted to bring my message to the masses.

-And I was not really helping the people as well as I could, for example, I would have couples that were coming to see me after an affair or sometimes were really depressed adolescents that were part of those families, they were the couples and family therapist and, and I wasn’t able to help people as well as I really wanted to because I’d be sitting there and all of a sudden, the third be these visions of a whole pizza dancing around in my head or, you know, how am I going to get to the delicatessen and dislodge my jaw and empty most of it into it.
+And I was not really helping the people, as well as I, could, for example, I would have couples that were coming to see me after an affair or sometimes were really depressed adolescents that were part of those families, they were the couples and family therapist and, and I wasn’t able to help people, as well as I, really wanted to because I’d be sitting there and all of a sudden, the third by these visions of a whole pizza dancing around in my head or, you know, how am I going to get to the delicatessen and dislodge my jaw and empty most of it into it.

 And I remember that my when I talked to my mom, she said, Well, you know, when you were little, when you were like two or three years old, your dad was a captain, the army and I was really worried he was going to be taken to Vietnam.
 He wasn’t around much.
 I was kind of unhappy.
 And I didn’t have the energy all the time to hug you when you wanted a hug.
 You always wanted to be hugged and cuddled.

 And I didn’t have the time.
-So I kept this bottle of boska, which was chocolate syrup.
-And it was on the floor with a with a refrigerator.
-And, you know, you could just always go to the boss store if you want it to.
+So I kept this bottle of Vodka, which was chocolate syrup.
+And it was on the floor with a refrigerator.
+And, you know, you could just always go to the boss’s store if you want to.
 I said, Wow.
-Wow.
 So that’s where I got that pattern, of course, when I feel lonely and unloved, and that’s where I’m gonna go.
 And by the way, my mom did a great job overall, and I absolutely adore her.
 Mom, if you’re listening.
 I love you.

-But the the essence of what he said was that the whole addiction treatment industry is doing this wrong.
-He said we’re all going about this trying to trying to love our inner Wounded Child back to health.
-As if we could nurture that inner inner child and then we would no longer have these cravings we would be okay.
+But the essence of what he said was that the whole addiction treatment industry is doing this wrong.
+He said we’re all going about this trying to love our inner Wounded Child back to health.
+As if we could nurture that inner child and then we would no longer have these cravings we would be okay.
 Let me say but that doesn’t really match the neuroanatomy of what’s going on.
-And I’m paraphrasing, and I’m incorporating some other work that I’ve done or people that I’ve read but, but essentially, you have a lizard brain.
+And I’m paraphrasing, and I’m incorporating some other work that I’ve done or people that I’ve read, but essentially, you have a lizard brain.

 This is like the brainstem, and it’s the lizard brain.
 It’s an evolutionary throwback.
 It’s part of our physiology.
 We need it to survive.
 But it only thinks at a very primitive level, what it thinks when it sees something in the environment is, do I meet with it?
 Do I eat it?
 Or do I kill it?